U.S., European shares rise on hints of tariff relief

 "This is going to be the dominant issue of the summer.
 Are we heading for a full-blown trade war?
 In which case, it is very bad news for risk assets.
 Or do we walk away from it, in which case, as we have seen today, markets are likely to rebound quite sharply."

-U.S. benchmarks gave up some of their gains in mid-afternoon trading after minutes from the Federal Reserve`s last meeting on June 12-13 showed that central bankers discussed whether trade tensions could dent the U.S. economy.
+U.S. benchmarks initially gave up some gains in mid-afternoon trading after minutes from the Federal Reserve`s last meeting on June 12-13 showed central bankers discussed whether trade tensions could dent the U.S. economy.

-The minutes, which described a meeting in with the Fed raised interest rates for the second time this year, also suggested policymakers might soon signal that the Fed`s rate hiking cycle was advanced enough that policy was no longer significantly affecting the economy.
+The minutes described a meeting at which the Fed raised interest rates for the second time this year.
+They also suggested policymakers might signal that the rate-hike cycle was advanced enough that policy was no longer significantly affecting the economy.